Tupelo T-Rex: Issues with Tupelo, CHL, and SEHL

 After the 2000–01 season, Tupelo was invited to be a part of the WPHL-Central Hockey League merger.
-It would have set up a local rivalry with CHL member, the Memphis RiverKings.
+It would have set up a local rivalry with a CHL member, the Memphis RiverKings.
 However, the T-Rex ownership refused and decided not to join the merger.
 Their attempts to join two other pro leagues backfired when the CHL invoked a non-compete clause, claiming the territorial rights to Tupelo as part of the merger.
-With no other options, Tupelo folded as a pro franchise and began as a junior team in the America West Hockey League where they lasted two more seasons before folding again in 2003.
+With no other options, Tupelo folded as a pro franchise and began as a junior team in the America West Hockey League, where they lasted two more seasons before folding again in 2003.

-In 2003, the T-Rex attempted join the Atlantic Coast Hockey League, which then was succeeded by the South East Hockey League after a league split.
-However, the team was again barred by the Central Hockey League, which still had a five-year non-compete clause at the BancorpSouth Center and no professional hockey team could enter the venue in Tupelo.
+In 2003, the T-Rex attempted to join the Atlantic Coast Hockey League, which was then succeeded by the South East Hockey League after a league split.
+However, the team was again barred by the Central Hockey League, which still had a five-year non-compete clause at the BancorpSouth Center, and no professional hockey team could enter the venue in Tupelo.

 The legal issues the team faced prevented the team from recovering by the time the non-compete clause terminated.
-Since then, the only ice hockey to have been played at the BancorpSouth Arena has been the Ole Miss Rebels and Mississippi State Bulldogs DIII men's ice hockey clubs.
+Since then, the only ice hockey to have been played at the BancorpSouth Arena has been by the Ole Miss Rebels and Mississippi State Bulldogs DIII men's ice hockey clubs.